• Features

 The gym was divided in half to allow a place for the kids to run and play.
 While the adults enjoyed food and fellowship with each other and with the many volunteers, Daniel Shaul, Palmer Church member, kept the kids entertained with activities.

-We also gathered items to give to the guests.
-These included shoes, light blankets, baby care items, and other supplies.
+Palmer Church members also gathered items to give to the guests.
+These included shoes, light blankets, baby care items and other supplies.
 The students of AGA put together gift bags that included personal care items and candy.
-To-go containers were provided so the guests could take leftovers back with them.
+To-go containers were provided so guests could take leftovers with them.
 The impact of the to-go containers expanded the outreach even further as the leftovers were shared with others who were unable to attend.

-There was a great turn out of volunteers — people donated moose and salmon; many wonderful cooks who made the meal; and people to set up, decorate, serve, and clean up.
-Tobin Dodge, Alaska Conference worker, coordinated with others in Anchorage to bus the families from Anchorage to Palmer and back while Connie Smith, Palmer Church member, organized the Palmer Church volunteers.
+There was a great turnout of volunteers: some donated moose and salmon; many wonderful cooks made the meal; and others helped with set up, decorating, serving and cleaning up.
+Tobin Dodge, Alaska Conference worker, coordinated with others in Anchorage to bus the families from Anchorage to Palmer and back, while Connie Smith, Palmer Church member, organized the Palmer Church volunteers.

 Image